 If your hearing has suddenly diminished, then, how do you know whether your ear is plugged or if it's something more serious requiring immediate medical attention?

-"People with earwax buildup feel like they have a cork in their ear," Jones says.
-"Sudden hearing loss is more than that — it's often accompanied by dizziness or a ringing in the ear.
-Some people say the whole side of their head feels funny."
+"People with earwax buildup feel like they have a cork in their ear and that sensation can be accompanied by a ringing in the ears called tinnitus and dizziness," Wiet says.

 Unlike the slow buildup of earwax, sudden hearing loss occurs very rapidly — over a period of a few hours or, at the most, a few days.
 It usually strikes adults between 30 and 60 years old (though it can happen to anyone), and most people with the condition experience loss in only one ear.